bitshares/dev.bitshares.works/core/tutorials/FAQ.md

 ***
 ### Witness
-#### Q. Change the Signing Key of your Witness?

-As a witness you may want to change your key occasionally or on a regular basis.
-You can do so by calling update_witness:

-    >>> update_witness <witness-name> <url> <new-publickey> false

-By replacing `false` with `true`, the signed transaction will be broadcast and executed otherwise it will only print the signed transaction for review.

-You can get a new public key by calling:

-    >>> suggest_brain_key

 #### Q. How can I close the witness node in a clean way?
 In windows use ctrl-c.